waitinfuture/emapreduce/intl.en-US/Open Source Components /Druid/Quick start.md

         -   tuningConfig.type is set to hadoop.
         -   tuningConfig.jobProperties sets the classloader of the mapreduce job.
         -   hadoopDependencyCoordinates develops the version of Hadoop client.
-    3. Run the batch index command on the Druid cluster.
+    3. Run the batch index command on the E-MapReduce Druid cluster.

         ``` {#codeblock_4yl_mor_f17}
         cd ${DRUID_HOME}
          curl --negotiate -u:druid -b ~/cookies -c ~/cookies -XPOST -H 'Content-Type:application/json' -d @quickstart/wikiticker-index.json http://emr-header-1.cluster-1234:18090/druid/indexer/v1/task
         ```

-        The `- -negotiate`, `-u`, `-b`, and `-c` options are for secure Druid clsters.
+        The `- -negotiate`, `-u`, `-b`, and `-c` options are for secure E-MapReduce Druid clusters.
 The Overlord port number is 18090 by default.

     4. View the running state of the jobs.

         Enter http://emr-header-1.cluster-1234:18090/console.html in your browser's address bar to view the running status of jobs.

-    5. Query the data based on Druid syntax.
+    5. Query the data based on E-MapReduce Druid syntax.

-        Druid has its own query syntax.
+        E-MapReduce Druid has its own query syntax.
 You need to prepare a json-formatted query file that describes how you want to query.
 A topN query to the wikiticker data is as follows $\{DRUID\_HOME\}/quickstart/wikiticker-top-pages.json\):

         ``` {#codeblock_xgb_nas_use}
         {